-The markets and economy were off to a strong start in 2020 building on the impressive returns of 2019.
-In late February we saw a complete reversal and panic set in as the coronavirus spread outside of China.
-In this episode of the Agent of Wealth Podcast we are going to discuss why instead of focusing on the market volatility and daily swings you should focus on things in your financial life you can control.
-We’ll discuss 6 strategies that may be able to make an improvement in your life.
+The markets were off to a strong start in 2020, building on the impressive returns of 2019.
+In late February, a complete 360 happened as panic set in and COVID spread into The United States.
+In this episode of The Agent of Wealth Podcast, host Marc Bautis discusses why investors should focus on what they can control, including six financial strategies that could make an improvement in your life.

-- Why it may be a good time to consider a 15 year mortgage, pre-paying your retirement plan, and harvesting tax losses.
+- Why it may be a good time to consider: A 15 year mortgage, pre-paying your retirement plan, and harvesting tax losses.

-- The two best times to execute a Roth conversion
+- The best times to execute a Roth conversion.

 This past month has brought on a challenging investment environment.
 After a great 2019 for the markets, the economy and markets were humming along and off to a strong start in 2020.
 However, in late February, the Corona virus started spreading outside China and the markets have been in panic mode since.

 Listening to the news about the market drop and about the spread of the virus can be emotionally taxing.
 We can’t control the market.
 We can’t control the impact of the coronavirus, whether the Fed is going to lower or raise rates or if Saudi Arabia is gonna flood the market with oil.
 It’s important to focus on things that you can control.
 And on today’s show, we’re gonna talk about six strategies that you can control, and they may benefit you financially and are definitely worth exploring.